Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: METHODS

 As shown in Fig.~\ref{fig:PPNN}, the PPNN has the same backbone ResNet structure as the black-box next-step baseline model, where a residual connection is applied across the entire hidden ConvResNet layers.
 The hidden ConvResNet consists of two portions: PDE-preserving ConvRes layers and trainable ConvRes layers, coupled in an encoding-decoding manner.
 In the PDE-preserving portion, the ConvRes connection is constructed based on the convolution operators defined by the discrete differential operators of the governing PDEs using finite-difference stencils.
-The preserved-PDE ConvRes layers are operated on low-resolution grids by taking in the bilinearly-downsampled input solution fields, which improves the model rollout stability with large evolving steps, meanwhile reducing the cost overhead during the model inference.
-The trainable portion takes the high-resolution solution fields as the input and contains a few classic ConvResNet blocks.
+The preserved-PDE ConvRes layers are operated on low-resolution grids by taking in the downsampled input solution fields using bi-linear algorithm and the output is upsampled back to the original resolution using bi-cubic algorithm, which improves the model rollout stability with large evolving steps, meanwhile reducing the cost overhead during the model inference.
+This structure resembles the multgrid method which significantly improves the speed and reduce the cost by solving PDEs on different mesh resolutions.
+The trainable portion takes the high-resolution solution fields, together with the output of the PDE preserving part, as the input and contains a few classic ConvResNet blocks.
 For a fair comparison, the network architecture of the trainable portion is exactly the same as that of the black-box ConvResNet baseline, except that the trainable portion of PPNN takes the output of the PDE-preserving portion (see Fig.~\ref{fig:NN}).
 The PDE-preserving part and trainable part are connected via bi-cubic up-sampling operation.
+Overall, the PDE-preserving part enhance the trainable part by (a) preserving a time integration scheme (b) providing input feature enrichment.
+An ablation study of these two components can be found in the section \ref{sec:ablation} in supplementary information.
 Note that a smaller time step $\Delta t'$ can be used within the PDE-preserving portion via inner-iteration to stabilize model rollout.
-In general, the combination of the two portions can be seen as a new ConResNet architecture that preserves the mathematical structure of the underlying physics behind the spatiotemporal dynamics to be modeled.
+In general, the combination of the two portions can be seen as a ConvResNet architecture that preserves the mathematical structure of the underlying physics behind the spatiotemporal dynamics to be modeled.